kaidez/kaidez.github.io/_posts/2017-08-19-functional-programming-link.md

 divClick
 </code></pre>

 I'm using <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment">ES6 destructuring</a> to import <code>divClick</code> from this file's only dependency: <code>helpers.js</code>.
-And <code>helpers.js</code> is contains the code for our link functionality:
+And <code>helpers.js</code> contains the code for our link functionality:
 <pre><code class="language-js">
 // js-build/helper.js